Elephant vs Hippo

 Elephants’ natural predators are few and far between, especially when it comes to the African bush elephant.
 They are so large that as many as thirty lions have been documented attempting to bring a single juvenile male down.
 The smallest elephant calves are far easier prey.
 The young are under threat from hyenas, lions, wild dogs, and in Asia, tigers.

 Elephants are still hunted, despite many protected areas throughout Asia and Africa, for their tusks, skin, and meat.
 Throughout history, various cultures have utilized parts of elephants in rituals and everyday life.
-Today, the majority of the poaching happens with the intention of removing an elephant’s tusks and selling the highly valuable ivory.
+Today, the majority of the poaching happens intending to remove an elephant’s tusks and sell the highly valuable ivory.

-Elephants also face threats from habitat encroachment and destruction and the effects of climate change, like drought.
+Elephants also face threats from habitat loss, encroachment and destruction, and the effects of climate change, like drought.

 Hippopotamus